Hardesh15-zz/EVA_Phase1/Assignment_10/Readme.md

  - Go to page 21, table 7<br>
  - The Receptive field increases from 29 to 45.<br>
  - Explain this increase <br>
-## Submit both parts in a single file.